Wildfire Relief Fund

 For more information, contact us at disaster [@] calfund [.] org or call 213-413-4130.

-A complete list of Wildfire Relief Fund grants related to the Camp, Hill & Woolsey Fires, along with pictures and stories from grantee organizations, can be found on the our Community Impact Page.
+A complete list of Wildfire Relief Fund grants, along with pictures and stories from grantee organizations, can be found on the our Community Impact Page.
 To stay informed on how these and future grants help wildfire-affected communities recover and rebound, subscribe to our Impact Updates.

 To make a secure, tax-deductible donation online, click on the button below.
 You may also send checks payable to the California Community Foundation, noting that the donation is for the Wildfire Relief Fund.
 Checks should be mailed to: